-Starchild is a registered charity set up by Michaela Foster Marsh and friends in memory of her adopted brother Frankie Marsh.
-Frankie’s parents were both Ugandan.
-Frankie was adopted into our family at 13 months old, the same age as me.
-Sadly he died in a house fire at the age of 27 years.
+Starchild is a registered charity set up in memory of the founders adopted brother, Frankie Marsh.
+Frankie’s parents were both from Uganda.
+After coming to the UK to study in the 60s, Frankie’s mother reluctantly made the decision to give him up for adoption.
+Frankie was adopted into Michaela’s family in Glasgow, Scotland at 13 months old, the same age as Michaela.
+They were raised like twins – one black, one white.
+Sadly Frankie died in a house fire at the age of 27 years.

 Starchild believes that every child deserves to be loved, cared for, clothed, fed and educated.

 To improve the health and